Does 9Wood sell wood walls?

 How do you attach a custom wood wall?

-The other way we would attach wall panels to the wall surface itself is with a clip system.
-The most common being the monarch clip and rail or a panel clip system.
-The more accessible option would be the panel clip system where the panels can then be lifted off if for some reason you needed to get behind the wall system.
-For the panelized systems that are screwed to the walls those can also be removed and reattached a certain amount of times, but we would not consider those repeated access.
+The other way we would attach wall panels to the wall surface itself is with a clip system, the most common being the monarch clip and rail or a panel clip system.
+The more accessible option would be the panel clip system where the panels can then be lifted off if for some reason you need to get behind the wall system.
+For the panelized systems that are screwed to the walls, those can also be removed and reattached a certain number of times, but we would not consider those repeated access.

 What are the finish options for custom wood walls?

 Our finishes pretty much follow the same exact system our ceiling systems have.
 We have a wide variety of different standard color stains we can do.
 We can also color match for a specific project.
 On top of that, we offer a wide variety of clear and different topcoats as well, depending on the application: whether it needs a little bit more weather protection or it’s just a standard application.

 Can wood walls be matched to the ceiling?